Chippewa / Ojibwe History

 Show More

-Harvesting the wind, the sun, and wild rice:
+Harvesting the wind, the sun, the rivers, and wild rice:

 * Alderville First Nation has a 5 megawatt solar farm on 45 acres.